Do you love nitro cold brew but can’t afford it?

 Have a look at 5 unique and delicious nitro cold brew drinks you simply must try at home.
 These are budget-friendly and allow you to enjoy your daily cup of joe without splurging on fancy lattes in a coffee shop!

-Make a fizzy combo of nitro coffee and sparkling water: you only need three ingredients to make this drink; it may seem strange to combine coffee with soda but the coconut adds a sweet aroma and you can dress the glass with mint or lime wedge!
+Make a fizzy combo of notro coffee (the recipe calls for a regular brew, but feel free to replace it!) and sparkling water: you only need three ingredients to make this drink; it may seem strange to combine coffee with soda but the coconut adds a sweet aroma and you can dress the glass with mint or lime wedge!

 Okay, this is an alcoholic twist on the list, but it’s a mix of traditional Irish coffee with the untraditional Nitro brew.
 Combine Irish cream with whiskey and nitro to get this tasty, creamy, and aromatic drink that will impress your friends.

-For all the iced coffee lovers, this one is a treat to try.
-Combine nitro with a syrup, whipping cream and sea salt.
+For all iced coffee lovers, this one is a treat to try.
+Combine nitro with a syrup, whipping cream, and sea salt.
 Yep, the salt does the trick and adds a great touch of refreshment!

 If you need a sugar blast with your coffee, this is the recipe to try.
-Sweet and creamy coconut milk and cream easily give that kick of creaminess and sweetness to your coffee.
+Creamy coconut milk with sweet cream easily give that kick of creaminess and sweetness to your coffee.
 But for an extra treat, top it all with chocolate syrup.

 You’ll need 4 ingredients and you can easily make this one at home!
 The whipped cream is optional, but it gives nitro cold brew an additional creamy boost you can’t afford to miss!